SimVascular/simvascular.github.io-archive/source/documentation/modeling/_3DSeg.md

 <b>Step 4 - Create end seeds for the left and right iliacs</b> <br>
 Move the crosshairs in the 2D Saggital window down until the iliac arteries can be seen in the 2D Axial window.
 Move the crosshairs in the 2D Axial window to the center of the left iliac and press the <i>E</i> key to create an end seed.
-Move the crosshairs in the 2D Axial window to the center of the rigth iliac and press the <i>E</i> key to create another end seed.
+Move the crosshairs in the 2D Axial window to the center of the right iliac and press the <i>E</i> key to create another end seed.
 The end seeds are displayed as a red spheres.
 <figure>
 <img class="svImg svImgXl" src="documentation/modeling/imgs/3d-level-set/example-1/fig-4.png">